nadethoughts/Aetheria/World/Religion/Aurion.md

 ## Prayer to Aurion, the Prime Architect

 Oh, Aurion, Prime Architect divine,
-Whose radiant touch brings creation to shine,
+Whose La-Pelu touch brings creation to shine,
 In your presence, we seek to refine,
 Our works of art, our designs align.